 Headmaster Richard Wanjala Manya together with a group of dedicated local community members set up the Patmos Junior School in 2007.
 In exceptionally difficult circumstances the school has managed to thrive due to the commitment of the Headmaster, his committee and the teaching staff.

 The teaching staff comprises the Headmaster and 11 teachers.
 There are 2 social workers assigned to the school.
-There is also a school cook, an assistant cook and a caretaker.
-The school provides an education for 136 orphans and vulnerable children and operates a School Feeding Programme to provide a breakfast and daily meal of maize and beans for the school children.
+There is also a school cook, an assistant cook and 2 caretakers/guards.
+The school currently provides an education for 174 orphans and vulnerable children and operates a School Feeding Programme to provide a breakfast and daily meal for the school children.

 Richard Wanjala Manya Headmaster